on the cheap and sleazy side (www.cheapandsleazy.net)

 There's more about the iPod and iTunes that can be said, but you have the basics ... but if you want more, get a copy of Scott Kelby's excellent book, "The iPod Book: Doing Cool Stuff With the iPod and the iTunes Music Store."

-Heck, in looking through this book, I discovered (after having my iPod since June of this year (it's now October)) that my iPod has video games on it ...!
-Pretty cool ... though I probably won't play them too often.
+Heck, in looking through this book, I discovered (after having my iPod since June of 2005 ... and as I write this, it's October of 2005!) that my iPod has video games on it ...!
+Pretty cool ... though I haven't been playing them too often (have you ever heard of Halo?
+If you haven't yet at least played the demo, you should do so -- preferably when you don't have a lot of work to get done!).

 Not that I have anything against video games; God knows I spent more than enough time and money playing Defender, Joust, Robotron: 2084, Berserk, and Frenzy when I was younger ... but Solitaire is boring to me.